josseycodes1/apiweb/notes.md

 8. Install Django
 pip install django

-10. Test Django
+9. Test Django
 python -m django --version

-11. Start a new project in the directory django-admin startproject nameofproject . it is important that you add that . after the name of the project.
+10. Start a new project in the directory django-admin startproject nameofproject . it is important that you add that . after the name of the project.

-12. Create an app.
+11. Create an app.
 python manage.py startapp nameofapp

-9. install django rest framework pip install djangorestframework
+12. install django rest framework pip install djangorestframework
  'rest_framework', in settings.py file

 13. Add app and rest framework to settings

-14. do the migration
-python manage.py makemigrations
-python manage.py migrate
+14. do the migration. do not migrate yet if you are using a customuser python manage.py makemigrations python manage.py migrate